Research interests

 My thesis tackles the problem of determining the optimal timing for X-ray acquisitions, given a limited budget, to achieve the best tracking of the tumor’s position.
 From a broader perspective, this problem can be formulated as optimizing the measurement times to obtain the best state estimation of a dynamic system.
 I studied this problem under different assumptions (linear vs. nonlinear dynamics, expected vs. worst case error).

 During my PhD, I had the privilege of collaborating with IBA, the world leader in proton therapy.
-This collaboration enabled me to bridge the gap between theory and practice by applying my developed methods to the problem of tumor tracking using real medical data.
+This collaboration enabled me to bridge the gap between theory and practice by applying the methods I developed to tumor tracking using real medical data.

 My PhD thesis Optimal Sampling for State Estimation of Stochastic Dynamical Systems completed under the supervision of Prof. Raphaël Jungers and Prof. Benoît Macq, is available here.
 The slides of my PhD defense are available here.

-Some things I like (non-exhaustive and unordered list)
+Some topics I like (non-exhaustive and unordered list)

 - Hybrid systems theory